roikonen/scalablemodeling/docs/blog/posts/20250808-expert-developer-gap.md

 slug: how-to-stop-paying-for-features-nobody-uses
 ---

-# Software’s Real Cost Is Building the Wrong Things
+# Software’s Real Cost Is Building Wrong Features

 Every year companies spend millions building software that looks right in a demo but collects dust in production.
 The issue is not lazy engineers or indecisive stakeholders.
 It is a gap in understanding between the people who know the problem and the people who write the code.